 The digital age has made it possible to visit some of the world’s most famous museums from the comfort of your own home.
 Google Arts and Culture partnered with more than 2,500 museums and galleries around the world to offer virtual tours of their collections and spaces, way before the coronavirus pandemic.

 The Uffizi was designed by Giorgio Vasari in 1560 for Cosimo I de’Medici to house the Granducal Magistratures of Tuscany.
-Over time, the top floor loggia became an exhibition of the dynastic collection of ancient sculpture, artwork and artifacts.
+Over time, the top floor loggia became an exhibition of the dynastic collection of ancient sculptures, artwork, and artifacts.

 In 1565, on the occasion of the marriage of his son Francesco to Giovanna d’Austria, Cosimo I asked Vasari to design a raised passageway connecting Palazzo Vecchio with Palazzo Pitti, the new residence of the family.
 The passage starts from the government palace, Palazzo Vecchio, goes through the Uffizi, then runs parallel to the river above a portico and crosses over the Ponte Vecchio.
 The Corridor continues through the facade of the church of Santa Felicita to reach the Boboli Gardens.